AlexSacMorane/PFDEM_AC/README.md

 Phase-Field Discrete Element Modelisation applied to granular material.

 ## Simulation presentation
+The goal is to reproduce result from <i>Shin, H., Santamarina, J.C.
+(2009) Mineral Dissolution and the Evolution of k0, Journal of Geotechnical and Geoenvironmental Engineering, 135, 1141-1147</i>.
-This simulation is about a 2D test under oedometrical conditions with an acid injection.
+This simulation is about a 2D test under oedometrical conditions with an acid injection to dissolve square particles.
 The chain force and the k0 (= &sigma;<sub>1</sub>/&sigma;<sub>2</sub>) evolves with the material dissolution.

 ## Technical description